 By contrast, consider a situation in which infants observed one cracker being placed into one bucket and four crackers into the other.
 Here, they would fail to discriminate these quantities.
 Provided that these collections were presented in analogous ways, the subitizing system would still try to represent the collections and these representations would still be preferentially encoded into working memory.
 These subitizing representations would, thus, continue to occupy two of three available slots therein.
 However, in this case, the subitizing system would be unable to attribute the information that is required to encode the quantity associated with the four-cracker collection (four-crackers exceeds its three-item limit).
 Thus, these representations would not enable a 1:4 discrimination.
-But while the ANS might have stepped in to facilitate this discrimination (given the large ratio size), the prioritization of subitized content in two of the three available working memory slots would only leave one additional slot available.
-So, even if this remaining slot allowed for an approximate number representation of the otherwise in-discriminable four-cracker collection to be encoded and utilized by the infants, this single representation would not suffice to facilitate a comparison among the collections if its numerical content were couched in a distinct format; at least not without some intervening means of translating between these diverging formats (Interim Conclusions 1 & 2).
+But while the ANS might have stepped in to facilitate this discrimination (given the large ratio size), the prioritization of subitized content into two of the three available working memory slots would only leave one additional slot available.
+So, even if this remaining slot allowed for an approximate number representation of the otherwise indiscriminable four-cracker collection to be encoded and utilized by the infants, this single representation would not suffice to facilitate a comparison among the collections if its numerical content were couched in a distinct format; at least not without some intervening means of translation (Interim Conclusions 1 & 2).

-Since similar points apply to all the problem cases under consideration - including cases in which infants must discriminate between a three-cracker collection and a four cracker collection, a two-cracker collection and a four cracker collection, or a three-cracker collection and a six cracker collection - I propose that The Big-Number Small-Number Problem is resolved when we recognize that (i) the ANS and subitizing systems encode numerical information in different formats, that (ii) their representational outputs compete for space in working memory, and that (iii) there are cues determining whether discriminations are facilitated by the ANS or subitizing systems in the tasks under consideration, at least once (iii) is interpreted as a claim about what information is prioritized in working memory.
+Since similar points apply to all the problem cases under consideration - including cases in which infants must discriminate between a three-cracker collection and a four cracker collection, a two-cracker collection and a four cracker collection, or a three-cracker collection and a six cracker collection - I propose that The Big-Small Problem is resolved when we recognize that (i) the ANS and subitizing systems encode numerical information in different formats, (ii) their representational outputs compete for space in working memory, and (iii) there are cues determining whether discriminations are facilitated by the ANS or subitizing systems in these tasks, where (iii) is interpreted as a claim about what information is prioritized in working memory.